-In this post, the last in the series about the Wild Atlantic Way’s hidden gems (previously we have covered Donegal, Mayo, Galway, Kerry and Cork), David Flanagan (co-author of Exploring Ireland’s Wild Atlantic Way) takes a look at the counties of Sligo and Leitrim.
+This post, the second in the series about the Wild Atlantic Way’s hidden gems (which includes Donegal, Sligo and Leitrim, Mayo, Galway, Kerry and Cork), David Flanagan (co-author of Exploring Ireland’s Wild Atlantic Way) takes a look at the counties of Sligo and Leitrim.

 The Sligo coast (and the 4.5km strip of County Leitrim that meets the sea) is one of the more gentle sections of the Wild Atlantic Way.
 Here the green fields run straight down to the shore and cattle graze on the sweet and salty grass.

 The mountains that lie a short distance inland are very different in character to those to the north and south, but are equally as impressive.
 The geological foundation is limestone that has been eroded to leave vertical cliffs with flat summits, a form that is exemplified in the iconic profile of Benbulbin.

 Also inland are a number of worthwhile diversions including the wooded shores of Lough Gill near Sligo Town and the beautiful valley of Glencar in Leitrim with its spectacular waterfalls.
 Sligo is world-famous for its surfing, with spots like Strandhill, Mullaghmore Beach, Easky and Enniscrone recognised internationally as having some of the best surf in Europe.

 1. The Glen